antvis/G6/packages/site/docs/manual/core-concept/palette.en.md

 ## Overview

 A palette refers to a set of predefined color collections that help users more conveniently select colors.
-In G6, a palette is a common configuration item that allows users to configure the colors of elements such as nodes, edges, and links through the palette.
+In G6, a palette is a common option that allows users to configure the colors of elements such as nodes, edges, and links through the palette.

 Palettes are divided into two types: `discrete palette` and `continuous palette`.